daleeidd/natural-selection/readme.md

 ## Frequently Asked Questions

 ### Will this work in Vi mode?
-Not sure.
-It was developed in default mode (Emacs).
-I doubt Vi mode users would be interested.
+Unlikely.
+It was developed in default mode (Emacs) and I do not believe it is suitable for Vi mode.

 ### Will this work in X operating system?
-Not sure.
-It was developed in macOS.
-I will consider supporting other operating systems.
+Maybe.
+It was developed in macOS and it has not been tested elsewhere.

-### Why can't I use `⌘` + `v` for paste?
+### Why cannot I use <kbd>⌘ Command</kbd> + <kbd>V</kbd> for paste?
 You can.
 But you will lose paste functionality elsewhere like editors.
 This needs to be worked out still.

-### Why aren't you providing bindings on install?
+### Why are you not providing bindings on install?
 Conflicts mainly.
 It is advantageous to both parties for consumers to set their own bindings.

-### Why are you suggesting binding characters rather than suggesting X?
+### Why are you suggesting binding characters?
 This is the simplest way to achieve results.
 A more elegant or efficient solution might be needed.

 ### Can this work with X?
-Not sure.
-Open an issue.
+If there is a binding conflict, then no. It will need an integration (not taking requests).

-### Can you please port this to X?
+### Can this be ported to X shell?
-I know this can be done with zsh since this started out as a port of my own implementation.
+I know this can be done with zsh since this started out as a port of my own implementation in zsh.
 In fact, most of this can be done with native zsh features.
-But to answer your question, I respectively decline.

 ### Is there a performance impact?
 I cannot quantify the performance impact at this stage.
-I don't notice it, but I might not be as sensitive as others.
+I do not notice it, but I might not be as sensitive as others.

-### Why not raise an issue or provide a pull request to have these features natively?
-The fish maintainers have more important things to worry about right now.
-Having these features natively is also a more complicated proposal than it seems.
-Hopefully, with some maturity, this will help with making that proposal easier.

 [fish shell]: https://fishshell.com
 [fisher]: https://github.com/jorgebucaran/fisher